mattparker/lamplighthelp/source/16-7-2_Adding_and_Editing_Profile_Custom_Tabs_and_Fields.markdown

 You can return to this screen at any time to edit or add tabs and fields.

 It is best to only edit fields or options to correct typing mistakes or make clarifications.
-You should not edit fields or options if you change the meaning of that field/option text.
+You should not edit them if you change the meaning.

-If you edit a field, be aware that when you change the title of a field this will not change the data that is already stored there.
+If you edit a field, be aware that when you change its title this will not change the data that is already stored there.
 For example, if you changed the options in a 'gender' field, editing 'male' to 'female' and vice-versa, all your service users whose genders had previously been recorded as 'male' would now show as 'female', and vice versa.

 To edit the tab or field:

-- Find the required tab or field in the list and click on the pen and paper icon to the right of it.
+- Find it in the list and click on the pen and paper icon to the right of it.
-- Make the changes you want, and click 'Update'.
+- Make the changes you want, then click 'Update'.
 Remember to click 'save all changes' at the top of the custom fields page before navigating away, or you will lose any changes you have made.

 To edit a field option:

 - Find the field in the list.
 Click on its name to open the list of options.
 If you can't see any it could be that this field does not have any options yet, so click on ... (more) button to the right of it to show the 'add options' buttons.
-- Make the changes that you need, then press 'enter' on your keyboard to save.
+- Make the changes that you need, then press 'update' on your keyboard to save.
+Again, remember to 'save all changes' before leaving the page, or you will lose any alterations you've made.

 ### Deleting Tabs, Fields and Options